How to Reduce Various Types of Losses in Optical Fiber?

-Dispersion losses are the results of the distortion of optical signal when traveling along the fiber.
+2. Dispersion losses are the result of the distortion of optical signal when traveling along the fiber.
 Dispersion losses in optical fiber can be intermodal or intramodal.
 Intermodal dispersion is the pulse broadening due to the propagation delay differences between modes in multimode fiber.
 Intramoal dispersion is the pulse spreading in single mode fiber, because the refractive index or the propagation constant varies with wavelength.

 Figure 2: Light scattering due to compositional fluctuations.

 According to EIA/TIA-568 standards, the fiber losses for different fiber types are as follows: